mars-college/mars.college/index.md

             🏜️ Live in nature
         </div>
         <div class="splash_description">
-            Secure your livelihood from an idyllic location, and escape the hamster wheel of urban professional life.
+            Secure your livelihood from an idyllic location and escape the hamster wheel of urban professional life.
         </div>
         <div class="splash_title">
-            🛠️ Build a home
+            🛠️ Engage the physical
         </div>
         <div class="splash_description">
-            Learn how to convert a tiny house, live the vanlife, or form a caravan with your friends.
+            Develop self reliance as you get in touch with and learn to satisfy your personal needs.
+Play an integral role in a small community taking on responsibility for aspects of community infrastructure.
+Develop meaningful relationships with other humans based on shared experience and respect formed from rising to meet the challenges of living off grid in a beautiful but often hostile environment.
         </div>
     </div>
     <div class="splash_section">